 Child and Family Studies MS

 Are you interested in working with families in diverse settings?
-If so, are you willing to learn and apply the skills necessary to promote quality of life and to serve as an effective advocate for families across their lifespans?
+Are you willing to learn and apply the skills necessary to promote quality of life and to serve as an effective advocate for families across their lifespans?
+If so, the online Child and Family Studies Masters program from The University of Southern Mississippi is for you!

 Check out some of the jobs our graduates landed after earning this degree.